Where are they now? Andre Villas-Boas’ 11 signings for Chelsea

 He would eventually leave for Everton, and move on to Manchester United and Inter Milan, before moving back to West London for close to £100million.

-His return to the club has been far from ideal, and was dropped from the team entirely after expressing his desire to return to Inter Milan just months after his move to Chelsea, he’s now back in Italy.
+His return to the club was a disaster and, after being dropped from the team entirely after expressing his desire to return to Inter Milan just months after his move to Chelsea, he’s now back in Italy.

 Kevin De Bruyne

 Not much more needs to be said about this one.

 Signed from Genk in January 2012, De Bruyne went on loan to Werder Bremen, and was sold two years later to Wolfsburg.

 Chelsea fans need no reminder of the talent they passed up, as he seems to score against them every season…

 In honor of Chelsea-City at the Bridge today, a throwback to my favorite De Bruyne goal.